-See, the Soviets had a scientist named Yuri Verkhoshansky who became known as the father of plyometrics.
+See, the Soviets had a scientist named Yuri Verkhoshansky who became known as the father of what is now called plyometric training.
 He called it “shock training” though ... and the results he produced made the rest of the world take notice.

 What truly opened everyone’s eyes was the 1972 olympics.
 The Soviet Union dominated and won 50 gold medals to the United States 33 golds.
 One of those Soviet gold medals came from beating the US in basketball.

 The US had won 63 consecutive Olympic basketball games, and claimed every gold medal in basketball from 1936 up until that point.
 So, it was a big deal when they got beat in that game.

 After the ‘72 Olympics it didn’t take very long for plyometrics to become more widely used.
 Heck, it's still a very popular training method today.

 The Science Behind Plyometrics